Ramírez homers as Guardians beat Angels for 6th straight win – KION546

 CLEVELAND (AP) — José Ramírez hit a tiebreaking two-run homer in the eighth inning, and the Cleveland Guardians beat the Los Angeles Angels 5-3 on Wednesday for their sixth consecutive victory.

-With Amed Rosario aboard after a leadoff single, Ramírez drove a 3-1 slider from Ryan Tepera (4-3) deep to right for his 27th homer.
-The All-Star third baseman also leads the Guardians with 111 RBIs.
+With Amed Rosario aboard after a leadoff single, Ramírez drove a 3-1 slider from Ryan Tepera (4-3) deep to right-center for his 27th homer.
+Ramírez also leads the Guardians with 111 RBIs.

-“In reality, we’re in a rebuild, but it’s a bit different when you have very talented players that know how to play the game the right way,” Ramírez said.
-“It’s fun to see them, and as long as we keep playing our way, it’s going to be fun to watch.”

-The Guardians opened a four-game lead over the Chicago White Sox, who lost 3-0 to last-place Colorado.
-The win streak for Cleveland matches a season high.

-“Ramírez does a little bit of everything and he’s really tough to pitch to,” Angels interim manager Phil Nevin said.
-“That’s why I walked him two or three times in this series already, but in that situation, you can’t put the winning run on second in Rosario.”

-Trevor Stephan (5-4) recorded three outs for the win, and James Karinchak worked the ninth for his third save.
-Emmanuel Clase, who has an MLB-best 35 saves, was unavailable after pitching four times in the previous five days.
+Cleveland improved to 22-13 since Aug 6, strengthening its hold on the division over the White Sox and Twins.
+The six straight wins match a season high.

-Luis Rengifo led off the ninth with a double for Los Angeles, but Karinchak retired the next three batters.
+Luis Rengifo hit a leadoff double for Los Angeles in the ninth, but Karinchak retired his next three batters.

-“We’re trying not to overdo people, but the way we play, there’s a lot of close games,” Cleveland manager Terry Francona said.
-“We’re trying to manage about nine different things with our pitching staff.”

-Mickey Moniak hit a two-run homer for the Angels, and Mike Trout had an RBI single in their fourth straight loss.
+Mickey Moniak hit a two-run homer for the Angels, and Mike Trout had an RBI single in the team’s fourth straight loss.
 Shohei Ohtani went 1 for 4 with an eighth-inning double.

+Cleveland got one back in the bottom half when Giménez singled and scored on Austin Hedges’ double-play ball.
+Giménez singled again in the seventh and scored the tying run on Tyler Freeman’s double against Jimmy Herget.

 Moniak went deep in the third for his third homer since he was acquired in an Aug.
 2 trade with Philadelphia.
 Moniak was selected by the Phillies with the No. 1 overall pick in the 2016 amateur draft.

-“There are no better veteran leaders, in my opinion, than the guys in our clubhouse,” Freeman said.
-“José is a fireball and someone to look up to, and all of them make us feel comfortable on the field or on the bus.”

-“I know there have been some really special players this year, but José deserves to be in the (MVP) discussion,” Quantrill said.
-“At least in the discussion at the end of the year.”

 Gonzalez opened the scoring with a solo shot in the second for his second homer in two days.
-The rookie has four homers and 11 RBIs over his last nine games.
+He has four homers and 11 RBIs over his last nine games.

 Angels starter Patrick Sandoval pitched 5 1/3 innings of two-run ball.
 The left-hander has not allowed more than two earned runs in eight straight starts.